oflg/TiddlyMemo/README.md

 * Installation and usage manual is available at [TiddlyMemo Manual](https://tiddlymemo.org/manual/).

 ## ⌨️Development
-* run `git clone --recursive https://github.com/oflg/TiddlyMemo.git`
+* Run `git clone --recursive https://github.com/oflg/TiddlyMemo.git`
-* In the root folder of the project run `npm install`
+* In the root folder of the project run `yarn install`
 * To start the TiddlyMemo server, run `npm run serve`
 * To build the TiddlyMemo HTML files, run `npm run build`
 * To serve or build a specific language edition, refer to `package.json`